ravithemore/DogEar/README.md

 > **Discover books through people, not algorithms.**

-Dogear is a modern, social reading journal and community feed designed for book enthusiasts.
+Dogear is a modern, social-reading journal and community feed designed for book enthusiasts.
 Instead of cold, algorithmic recommendations, Dogear centers on real human reviews, takeaways, favorite quotes, and interactive reading goals.

 ---